Barwalrohit/rohit-interns-attendance/README.md

 <h2 align="center">TEST CASES</h2>

 **Test Case 1**
--- To access mail in local system.<br>
+--To access mail in local system.<br>

 **Coding**<br>
 ### Utility to read email from Gmail Using Python